Abraxas666/CH376s/README.md

 - The software serial was used and the Tx and Rx pins can be directly selected from the main program, this to give more flexibily as possible.

 - The necessary code to create and delete directories has been added.
 It is possible to create up to ten levels of subdirectories.
-  The code allow to create and manipulate files inside to the directories and subdirectories as well.
+  The code allows to create and manipulate files inside to the directories and subdirectories as well.

 - The serial terminal is used to monitor the commands executions and the reply received from the CH376s IC